laravel/docs/dusk.md

         use DatabaseTruncation;
     }

-By default, this trait will truncate all tables besides for the `migrations` table.
-If you would like to further customize the tables that should be truncated, you may define an `$tablesToTruncate` property on your test class:
+By default, this trait will truncate all tables except the `migrations` table.
+If you would like to customize the tables that should be truncated, you may define a `$tablesToTruncate` property on your test class:

     /**
      * Indicates which tables should be truncated.